UK Council for Psychotherapy

 Counselling in central London and psychotherapy in Camden - HSP, highly sensitive people, highly sensitive person, sensitivities, oversensitive, oversensitivity

-Counselling For HSP - Highly Sensitive People (HSP) - Sensory Overload, What We May Be Experiencing Inside We may not only sense ours but others' energies.
-However, especially when hyper emotional, our experiences, environmental, emotional sensitivities, can easily swamp, overwhelm us.
-Experienced through our senses, this can include: reading and listening simultaneously, being hyper-sensitive to noise - loud or high-pitched sounds (e.g. drills, sirens), background noise and activity (e.g. numerous people speaking at once), being over or under-sensitive to touch (maybe with an aversion to scratchy, overly loose or tight clothing), strong smells or tastes (certain tastes may affect us more, like caffeine, alcohol), hot and cold temperature changes, textures, rough fabrics, tight or loose clothing, bright lights (e.g. LED, fluorescent tubes) or seeing things we'd not rather see (we may for example make a point of avoiding violent films).
+Counselling For HSP - Highly Sensitive People (HSP) - Sensory Overload, What We May Be Experiencing Inside Especially when hyper emotional, our experiences, environmental, emotional sensitivities, can easily swamp, overwhelm us as if we feel invaded, where the scale of things can be too much.
+Experienced through our senses, this can include: reading and listening simultaneously, being hyper-sensitive to noise - loud or high-pitched sounds (e.g. drills, sirens), background noise and activity (e.g. numerous people speaking at once, where ear loops can assist some of us), being over or under-sensitive to crowds, touch (maybe with an aversion to scratchy, overly loose or tight clothing), strong smells or tastes (certain tastes may affect us more, like caffeine, alcohol), hot and cold temperature changes, textures, rough fabrics, tight or loose clothing, unusual reaction to light (photosensitivity) or bright lights (e.g. LED, fluorescent tubes) or seeing heightened colours, beauty, yet also things we'd not rather see (we may for example make a point of avoiding violent films).
+As if a hypersensitivity reaction, our immune system may identify substances (e.g. electro-magnetic hypersensitivity) as harmful, affecting inflammation, fatigue, tiredness, nausea, dizziness, heart palpitation, digestive disturbances, concentration difficulties.
+We may not only sense ours but others' energies (absorbing them, sometimes as if they are ours).
 It is said highly sensitive people also have highly active "mirror neurons" - cells in our brain that help us empathise with and understand emotions of others - absorbing or picking up on both negative and positive emotions, people's (and the world's) energies more deeply, as if they are our own.
 Being in touch with our own boundaries, what separates us from others - "this is me, I am not you", distinguishing whose feelings they actually are, regulating what we take in, can support us alongside not taking disappointment so personally and being open to our light-heartedness, playfulness, carefreeness, laughter, fun and our sense of humour.
 Our hyper-sensitivity may have been pointed out to us a long time ago.
 Being highly tuned to others' senses, emotions, atmospheres may submerge or overwhelm us at times (see also Internal World Of An Empath).
 Our mind may jump from branch to branch like a monkey and we may be bewildered that others don't experience our speed of processing information or feel the same depth as us.
 We may struggle to moderate the amount of sensory information that our body picks up.
 And we can feel emotions through all our body, which for some may also point to various symptoms e.g. adrenal overload.
 Hunger and pain can particularly affect us.
-Some may have little sense of weight, speed, time, distance and our directional sense may be poor or struggle with our physical self and spatial relationships with others.
-We may have a rich and complex inner life, enjoying (at the right time and mood) subtle, delicate or fine tastes, scents, sounds, works of art, things of beauty, tactility, sensuality, intimacy.
+Some may have little sense of weight, speed, time (time blindness), distance and our directional sense may be poor or struggle with our physical self and spatial relationships with others.
+We may have a rich and complex inner life, enjoying (at the right time and mood) subtle, delicate or fine tastes, scents, sounds, the aesthetic, works of art, things of beauty, tactility, sensuality, intimacy.
 Therapy for HSP can explore our highly tuned senses further for us, and exploring possible ways of filtering them when we need to.

 Sensitivity As A Trait People with a sensitive disposition are on a spectrum from low to high.
 Our experiences can be both negative and positive and may have a combination of traits.
 We can: